-This is an unofficial translation of the summary of the Swedish update of the Programme of Measures according to the Marine Strategy Framework Directive.
+This is an unofficial translation of the summary of the Swedish proposal on an update of the Programme of Measures according to the Marine Strategy Framework Directive.
 It concerns an update of the first Programme of Measures established in 2015.
 It builds on the Swedish Marine Environmental Ordinance SFS 2010:1341, which is the Swedish implementation of the Marine Strategy Framework Directive 2008/56/EC.

 The Programme of Measures has been formulated in Swedish.
+The Swedish version is on public consultation from 1 November 2020 to 30 April 2021.
 The version in Swedish is to be regarded as the formal document.
 Should there be inconsistencies between the Swedish version and the English version, the Swedish version will apply.